-It is important to ensure that ADA compliance is met in a bathroom to ensure that people of all abilities can access and utilize it safely and comfortably.
+It is important to ensure that ADA compliance is met in a bathroom to ensure that people of all abilities can access and use it safely and comfortably.

-Your shower replacement contractors – Valor Home have outlined a few key things to consider when it comes to making your bathroom ADA compliant when replacing your shower.
+Valor Home’s team of shower replacement contractors has outlined a few key things to consider when it comes to replacing your shower for something ADA-compliant.

 2. Accessibility: Another important aspect to consider is the size and accessibility of the shower.
-The ADA recommends that the shower have a clear floor space of at least 36 x 36 inches to provide ample room for individuals using mobility devices.
-It may therefore be necessary to replace a corner or stall shower with an accessible option.
+The ADA recommends that the shower have a clear floor space of at least 36×36 inches to provide ample room for individuals using mobility devices.
+It may be necessary to replace a corner or stall shower with an accessible option.

-3. Grab bars: As part of an ADA compliant bathroom, grab bars are also necessary.
+3. Grab bars: Grab bars are an important part of any ADA-compliant bathroom.
 Individuals who use the shower benefit from these bars because they provide support and stability.
 It is recommended to install one on the back wall of the shower, between 33 and 36 inches above the ground.

-4. Controls & fixtures: Accessible controls and fixtures also play a key role in making a bathroom ADA compliant.
-This includes a shower valve readily operable with one hand, and with less than 5 pounds of force.
+4. Controls & fixtures: Accessible controls and fixtures also play a key role in making a bathroom ADA-compliant.
+This includes a shower valve that is readily operable with one hand and provides less than 5 pounds of force.
 It also includes controls that are easy to reach, understand and use.